List of Citroën vehicles: Concept cars

 Citroën has produced numerous concept cars over the decades, previewing future design trends or technologies.
 Notable concepts include the Citroën Karin (1980), Citroën Activa (1988), Citroën C-Métisse (2006), GT by Citroën (2008) and Citroën Survolt (2010).

 4x4 Conversions

 Dangel, a French specialist automobile company based in Sentheim, Alsace, has produced 4x4 versions of Citroën and Peugeot vehicles since 1980.
 Its first conversion was the Peugeot 504.
 Dangel currently produces 4x4 conversions of the Citroën Berlingo, the Citroën Jumper and the Citroën Jumpy.

 Aircraft

 In the early 1970s Citroën investigated the possibility of producing helicopters with the Wankel engines manufactured by its subsidiary Comotor.
+A single helicopter prototype known as the Citroën RE2 was built.